According to Newton's Law of Gravity, what happens to the gravita... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Law of Gravity, what happens to the gravitational force between a planet and another object if you increase the mass of the planet while keeping all other factors constant?
+According to Newton's Law of Gravity, what happens to the gravitational force between two objects of the same mass if the distance between them increases ()?

 Watch next